 Check how far the shut-off valve on the wall or floor is opened up.
 This sets the pressure of the water entering the tank.
-If this pressure is set too high, you might end up with air bubbles inside the tank.
+If this pressure is set too high, you might end up with air in the toilet cistern.
 Remedy this by twisting the shut-off valve to the right, which lowers the water pressure so that it isn't so strong.
 Be aware that the tank will also now take longer to refill with the lowered water pressure.

 The remedy to get rid of the tiny bubbles is simple.
 All you do is continue using the toilet.
 Continue flushing it normally throughout the day, and eventually the air inside the line will work itself out.
 If you want to get rid of the tank bubbles even faster, repeatedly flush the toilet and allow it to fill back up with water again.
 Eventually the water inside the tank will be devoid of any bubbles.